06.01. + 07.01.2024, 13:00–14:30

 We will spend time exploring the spine’s and pelvis’ ranges of motion, being the fundaments of the Human Fields’ language movement.

-The workshop offers a specific, detailed insight into the principles of movement by building up dynamic and very physical dance combinations.
+The class offers a specific, detailed insight into the principles of movement by building up dynamic and very physical dance combinations.
 They are characterized by features such as rubato, asymmetric pulses, and philosophy of motion emerging from polycentrism, opposite forces, negation, groove, and rotations.